 Where a TA or supply teacher has been involved in the child's learning, the work should be initialled TA and commented on appropriately.
-Where a lesson has been taught and marked by a supply teacher they will indicate this with the use of S which stands for supply teacher.
+Where a lesson has been taught and marked by a supply teacher they will indicate this through their initials.